FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2026/Chapter 4.rst

      - ISTEEPN_GLOBAL = 0

        No steep slope n-value analysis.
-       It is as if the steep slope meth- ods do not exist.
+       It is as if the steep slope methods do not exist.

        ISTEEPN_GLOBAL = 1

-       Global assignment to perform the steep slope n-value calcu- lation for all grid elements capable of sharing discharge in at least one of eight flow directions.
+       Global assignment to perform the steep slope n-value calculation for all grid elements capable of sharing

+       discharge in at least one of eight flow directions.

        ISTEEPN_GLOBAL = 2

-       The spatially variable steep slope n-value analysis is applied to the following list of grid elements beginning with line 2
+       The spatially variable steep slope n-value analysis is applied to the following list of grid elements

-       of the data file.
+       beginning with line 2 of the data file.

    * - IDUM
      - **i**